 The SuperSport luminaires incorporate cutting edge technology to cool the lights, curbing the concern of overheating that is associated with LEDs.

 The lights are constructed with graphite foam inside created by ORNL.
 This foam pulls the heat from the LEDs, eliminating the need for a heavy aluminum heat-sink used in traditional fixtures.
 This makes them smaller and one-fifth lighter, weighing in at 22 pounds as opposed to 100 pound fixtures often used in arenas today.
+To explore more LED lighting options, you can find out batten lights on LED Supplier website.

 The lights also have seven built-in temperature probes in each LED for monitoring heat.